Terms of Service

 7. Privacy and data protection

-The key points: we don't sell, rent, or trade your personal data.
-We don't train AI models on your content.
-The Services aren't end-to-end encrypted, but we use strong encryption for data in transit and at rest.
-We aim to collect only the minimum data necessary.
-You can export, manage, and delete your data through your privacy dashboard.
+The main points: your personal data is not sold, rented, or traded; AI models are not trained on your content; nothing on Fluxer is currently end-to-end encrypted; strong encryption is used for data in transit and at rest; opt-in end-to-end encryption is planned for Personal Notes, DMs, Group DMs, and voice chats; data collection is limited to what is needed; and you can export, manage, and delete your data through your privacy dashboard.
 Depending on where you live, you may have rights including access, rectification, deletion, data portability, objection, and restriction.

 Please read our Privacy Policy carefully.
-If there's a conflict between these terms and the Privacy Policy on the handling of personal data, the Privacy Policy controls.
+Where these terms conflict with the Privacy Policy on the handling of personal data, the Privacy Policy controls.

 8. Third-party services

-Fluxer integrates with various third-party services to provide the Services, including hosting and infrastructure providers, payment processors, content delivery networks, security services, and communication platforms.
-For a description of these services and how they handle data, see our Privacy Policy.
+Fluxer uses third-party services to operate, including hosting and infrastructure providers, payment processors, content delivery networks, security services, and communication platforms.
+Our Privacy Policy describes these services and how they handle data.

 Third-party services have their own terms and privacy policies.
-Your use of those services may be subject to their terms, and we're not responsible for the content, availability, or practices of third-party services.
+Your use of those services may be subject to their terms, and we are not responsible for the content, availability, or practices of third-party services.

-Some integrations involve you interacting directly with third-party content (for example, playing an embedded YouTube video).
+Some integrations involve direct interaction with third-party content (for example, playing an embedded YouTube video).
 In those cases, the third party may receive information directly from your device and process it under its own terms and privacy policy.

 9. Account termination and inactivity